Siaka385/althetic-keep-hydrated-ux/Readme.md

-# athlete-keep-hydrated
+# ATHLETE-KEEP-HYFRATED

 ## Project Overview

-Welcome to the **athlete-keep-hydrated** project!
+Welcome to the **athlete-keep-hydrated** my FIRST UX project!
 The mission of this initiative is to enhance the hydration experience for athletes while running.
 This project encourages innovative thinking and aims to find a non-digital solution to this challenge.

 ## Objectives